What is Project Nagrik?

 Many believe computers may be fairer than humans, but trust remains brittle.

-Insights from Project Nagrik directly inform SARAL — the prototype focused on transparency, accountability, and bias-aware access to welfare.
+Insights from Project Nagrik directly inform SARAL — a prototype focused on transparency, accountability, and bias-aware access to welfare.

 Trace any finding back to its evidence